Download a copy of the Editorial Policies.

 For a full profile for each of our editors, including their disclosure of interests, please visit our Editors and Editorial Board webpage.

-Editors are recruited as full scientific editors if they hold a consultant post.
+Editors are recruited as full scientific editors if they hold a consultant (or equivalent) post.
 Those who are still in specialist training are recruited as trainee editors.
 Trainee editors are mentored by an appropriate scientific editor who will oversee their editorial activities and decisions.

 BJOG papers are embargoed until the day of online publication.
 If press enquiries are received or if authors inform press contacts of their study the author/press office are required to inform the journalist of the strict embargo date, which is the day of online publication.
 The BJOG press team will contact some authors about their studies to prepare press releases which are circulated with the strict embargo date clearly marked.
-Authors can find out the date their paper will be published online by contacting the Production Manager, Lorna Faith: BJOG@wiley.com
+Authors can find out the date their paper will be published online by contacting the Production Manager, Angela Miguel: BJOG@wiley.com

 Author material archive policy

 Please note that unless specifically requested, Wiley-Blackwell will dispose of all hardcopy or electronic material submitted two months after publication.
 If you require the return of any material submitted, please inform the editorial office or production editor as soon as possible if you have not already done so.